Isaacs07/IFS-Graphical-Perception/README.md

 1. estimating one chart value as a percentage of another chart value;
 2. estimating one chart value as a percentage of the whole chart.

-The study is being conducted as part of a PhD Data Visualisation research project at City St George’s, University of London, in collaboration with the University of Warwick.
+The study is being conducted as part of a PhD Data Visualization research project at City St George’s, University of London, in collaboration with the University of Warwick.

 ## Materials